 The Mediterranean on the Spot: Encounters

-The challenges and opportunities of (inter-)cultural work were the focus of the cluster meeting ‘Migration’ and ‘Art & Culture’ on the 9th -10th of July 2015 in Leipzig.
-Due to the refugee crises in the Mediterranean and the persistently high number of refugees in Germany the members of the German network of the Anna Lindh foundation focused in their meeting in particular on projects that currently deal with the theme “Refugees in Germany”.
-Moreover, members of the Munich Association “heimaten e.V.” attended as experts because of their long-standing work with and for refugees.
-Additionally, projects of the Heinrich Boell Foundation Schleswig-Holstein and its project office ,radius of art', the Kreisau-Initiative Berlin and the Association of Social Vision were presented.
-The Cluster meeting took place in cooperation with the Association for TransMediterranean Cultural Dialogue “eurient e.V.”.
+The challenges and opportunities of (inter-)cultural work were the focus of the cluster meeting ‘Migration’ and ‘Art & Culture’ on the 9th–10th of July 2015 in Leipzig.
+Due to the refugee crisis in the Mediterranean and the persistently high number of refugees in Germany, the members of the German Network of the Anna Lindh Foundation particularly focused on projects that currently deal with the topic “Refugees in Germany”.
+Given their long-standing work with and for refugees, members of the Munich Association “heimaten e.V.” attended the meeting as experts.
+Additionally, projects of the Heinrich Boell Foundation Schleswig-Holstein and its project office ‘radius of art’, the Kreisau-Initiative Berlin, and the Association of Social Vision were presented.
+The cluster meeting took place in cooperation with the Association for TransMediterranean Cultural Dialogue “eurient e.V.”.

 Anna Lindh Report on Intercultural Trends 2014

-With contributions by Prof. Dr. Caroline Y. Robertson-von Trotha, Swenja Zaremba (ZAK) and Marco Ianniello (ZAK): The "Anna Lindh Report on Intercultural Trends 2014" is based on surveys conducted by Gallup Europe, which were carried out in 13 member countries of the Mediterranean area in the years 2012/2013.
+With contributions by Prof. Dr. Caroline Y. Robertson-von Trotha (director of the ZAK), Swenja Zaremba (ZAK) and Marco Ianniello (ZAK), the “Anna Lindh Report on Intercultural Trends 2014” is based on surveys conducted by Gallup Europe, which were carried out in 13 member countries of the Mediterranean area in the years 2012/2013.

 Attitudes and values relating to intercultural coexistence and intercultural cooperation in the Euro-Mediterranean area were queried.
-A first development was significantly characterized in the polls: Citizens in the Euro-Mediterranean region have an increasing need to know more about each other.
-At the same time they are confronted with an alarming increase of xenophobic and radicalizing tendencies.
+One development was significantly characterised in the polls: Citizens in the Euro-Mediterranean region have an increasing need to know more about each other.
+At the same time, they are confronted with an alarming increase of xenophobic and radicalising tendencies.

-Experts from the European and South Mediterranean countries analyze these results in the light of their specialized science.
+Experts from the European and South Mediterranean countries analyse these results in the light of their specialised science.